OFFIS-DAI/mango/docs/source/tutorial.rst

 Corresponding file: `v2_inter_container_messaging_and_basic_functionality.py`

-In the previous example you learned how to create mango agents and containers and how to send basic messages between them.
+In the previous example, you learned how to create mango agents and containers and how to send basic messages between them.
-In this example you expand upon this.
-We introduce a controller agent that asks the current feed_in of our PV agents and subsequently limits the output of both to the minimum of the two.
+In this example, you expand upon this.
+We introduce a controller agent that asks the current feed_in of our PV agents and subsequently limits the output of both to their minimum.

 This example covers:
     - message passing between different containers